Embird Embroidery Software

 Continuous formation of samples projected along the line.

-This sample is saved with current design.
-If you need to copy it to another design, use Save Sample command from the pop-up menu to store it and when you open another design in Studio, load this sample from the storage.
+This sample is saved with the current design.
+If you need to copy it to another design, use the Save Sample command from the pop-up menu to store it.
+When you open another design in Studio, you can load this sample from the storage.

 Parameters

-Samples are used by Studio so that they are projected into virtual cells along the outline or inside the fill.
-The size of these cells is defined by Min.
-Length , Length and Width parameters.
+Samples are used by Studio such that they are projected into virtual cells along the outline or inside the fill.
+The size of these cells is defined by the Min.
+Length, Length, and Width parameters.

 Samples are projected into virtual cells of constant width and constant or variable length

 Samples are projected into virtual cells of constant width and constant or variable length.
-Variable length allows better fit to curve of outline.
+Variable length allows a better fit to the arc of the outline.

 Min.
 Length defines the smallest cell length in curves.
-Set min. length to the same value as Length if you want constant length of samples.
+Set the minimum length to the same value as Length if you want a constant length for the samples.

-Projection .
-When Studio projects samples into virtual cells, the sample is adjusted to place the first and last sample point exactly onto the cell front and back edge.
-There are multiple ways of how to do this adjustment.
-User can select which method will be used:
+Projection: When Studio projects samples into virtual cells, the sample is adjusted to place the first and last sample point exactly onto the cell's front and back edges.
+There are multiple ways to perform this adjustment.
+Users can select which method will be used:

-1. Stretch - whole sample is deformed (stretched) to fit into cell.
+1. Stretch - the whole sample is deformed (stretched) to fit into the cell.

-2. Add Jump - sample is not deformed, but jump stitch is added to its end.
+2. Add Jump - the sample is not deformed, but a jump stitch is added to its end.

-3. Add Stitch - sample is not deformed, but running stitch is added to its end.
+3. Add Stitch - the sample is not deformed, but a running stitch is added to its end.

 Stretch, Add Jump and Add Stitch methods to fit sample into cell

-Stretch , Add Jump and Add Stitch methods to fit sample into cell.
+Stretch, Add Jump, and Add Stitch methods to fit a sample into a cell.

-Most of outline samples use Stretch method.
-Special outlines like "Candlewick" that should be composed of some not deformed objects connected by jumps or running stitches use Add Jump or Add Stitch methods.
+Most outline samples use the Stretch method.
+Special outlines like "Candlewick" that should be composed of undeformed objects connected by jumps or running stitches use the Add Jump or Add Stitch methods.

 Back to Embird Tutorial Contents